Dog Bloat Surgery in Fairlawn, OH

 If your pet is vomiting, experiencing abdominal pain, or may have swallowed a foreign object, exploratory surgery allows us to identify and treat problems such as intestinal obstruction, foreign bodies, or abdominal masses.
 In some cases, biopsies are taken to better understand chronic digestive issues.

-During TTA surgery:
+During emergency GDV surgery:

 - The surgical site is closed carefully

-Recovery After TTA Surgery
+Recovery After Gastropexy

 Most dogs require: